asharibtariq/text2sql/README.md

 **76% execution accuracy · 100% dangerous query block rate · 82% high-confidence responses · 55 test cases**

+> Clone and run in one command with Docker.

 ---

 ## What is this?